How does it work?

 First session.

-If we decide to work together, we’ll begin with an in-depth exploration of where you’re at now.
+We’ll begin with an in-depth exploration of where you’re at now.

 This first session gives us a starting point, space to reflect on what feels heavy, confusing, or unclear.